Laws of the Constitution of Selangor 1959: Chapter 5 - The Legislature

 If a person dies or becomes disqualified for membership of the legislative assembly, his seat will become vacant.
 If a member fail to attend every sitting for a period of six month, without the permission of the Speaker, his seat will be declared vacant by the speaker.
 A person who resigns his membership of the legislative assembly, will be disqualified from being a member for the five years period starting from the date on which his resignation takes effect.

 The Sultan may summon the legislative assembly and shall not allow six month to elapse between sitting sessions.
 He may also prorogue or dissolve the legislative assembly.
 Unless sooner dissolved, the assembly will continue from the date of its first sitting for five years and shall then stand dissolved.
 An election will be held within sixty days from the dissolution and the new legislative assembly will be summoned to meet not more than ninety days from that date.

 A casual vacancy must be filled within sixty days from the date on which it occurs.
 Example of occasions when this law comes into use are during Kajang by-election, 2014 and Sungai Kandis by-election, 2018.

 Speaker

 The Legislative Assembly may from time to time elect a person of eligibility to become a Speaker of the assembly.
 A speaker may not be elected to be a Speaker unless he is a member or qualified to be a member of the legislative assembly.
 The speaker may resign at any time.
-He must vacated his office when either the legislative assembly first meet after a general election, or upon being disqualified to be a speaker, or upon the dissolution of the assembly, or on his ceasing to be a member of assembly other than because of the dissolution of the legislative assembly or ceased to be qualified of a member.
+He must vacate his office when either the legislative assembly first meet after a general election, or upon being disqualified to be a speaker, or upon the dissolution of the assembly, or on his ceasing to be a member of assembly other than because of the dissolution of the legislative assembly or ceased to be qualified of a member.
 A Deputy Speaker may also be chosen from any member of the legislative assembly.

 The first ever speaker of Dewan Negeri Selangor is Dato' Abdullah Haji Hassan, who served from 8 July 1959 to 17 November 1962.